 Your therapist will spend 1.5-2 hours learning more about you and reviewing your concerns, goals, and expectations for therapy.
 This will be your opportunity to get to know your therapist as well.
 During your sessions, you can expect to gain a deeper understanding of the issues that have brought you to therapy.
 In therapy, we work together to identify the core values important to you, the strengths that help you grow, and aspects of your life you wish to change.
 In treatment, you’ll gain the skills and strategies to make a change and live by the values that are important to you.
 You can grow to gain a sense of control, balance, and empowerment.
 Between sessions, you will be encouraged to put what you have learned and discussed into practice in your life.
 Therapy can help you achieve the presence of mind and a stronger connection with others.

-Begin Online Counseling with Scotch Plains NJ therapists today.
+Begin Online Counseling with Branchburg and Scotch Plains NJ therapists today.

 You don’t have to struggle alone.
 You deserve support during this very stressful time.
 Let our skilled and caring therapists provide a safe and comfortable online therapy experience right here in New Jersey.
 To begin counseling, there are a few simple steps:

 - Connect with Brave Minds Psychological Services today.